Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 This website was deployed to Github pages.
 The steps to deploy are as follows:

+- Log in to GitHub and locate and locate the GitHub repository.
+- At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-- In the GitHub repository, navigate to the Settings tab
+- scroll down to find the Github pages section.
-- scroll down to find pages then click on pages and find Build and Deployment
+- then click on pages and locate Build and Deployment
-- From the source section click the drop-down menu, select the branch name Main,
+- From the source section click the drop-down menu called "None" and select "Main Branch",
 - Select save and then refresh page, scroll back down the refreshed page to get the deployed website link.

-The website can be accessed from the following link - []()
+The website can be accessed from the following link - [Quantum Duels](https://michael-takyi23.github.io/Quantum-Duels/)

+## Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+- Log in to GitHub and locate the GitHub Repository
+- At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+- You should now have a copy of the original repository in your GitHub account.

 ## Credits